-On 29 April 2016, the Board of Directors also tasked the Control and Risks Committee with overseeing sustainability issues in connection with the Company's operations and its interaction with stakeholders.
+The Board of Directors also tasked the Control and Risks Committee with overseeing sustainability issues in connection with the Company's operations and its interaction with stakeholders.

 Both committees report to the Board of Directors and are responsible for providing advice and generating proposals.